Image Building and Management

 1. Image Building Overview

-Uyuni enables system administrators to build containers and OS Images and push the result in image stores.
+Uyuni enables system administrators to build containers and OS Images and push the results to an image store.

 -